-Here we are providing your 11 best ways to fix the Err_connection_closed error as well as you will be able to determine the culprit that triggers it.
+Here we are providing your 11 best ways to fix the Err_connection_closed error as well and you will be able to determine the culprit that triggers it.

 1. Examine Your Internet Connectivity

 When the ERR_CONNECTION_CLOSED error message displays on your screen, the first and foremost step you need to do is to check if your internet connection is working or not.
-If there were any sudden drops in internet connectivity or the connection is unstable, your chrome browser will start showing you this error.
+If there are any sudden drops in internet connectivity or the connection is unstable, your Chrome browser will start showing you this error.